How will the Health Care System Refocus improve patient outcomes?

 Where are you at in standing up the provincial health agencies?

-Recovery Alberta is operational as of September 1, 2024 and services are available through this provincial health agency.
-You can learn more by visiting recoveryalberta.ca.
+Recovery Alberta, the provincial health agency responsible for recovery-oriented mental health and addiction services and correctional health services, is operational as of September 1, 2024.
+Services are available through this provincial health agency.
+You can learn more by visiting recoveryalberta.ca

 Why does the Government of Alberta believe this is the right decision for Alberta?